ToastHawaii/priceless-map/src/www/docs/README.md

 How a givebox can be documented is described on this [wiki page](https://wiki.openstreetmap.org/wiki/WikiProject_CircularEconomy).
 How a give-away shop can be documented is described on this [wiki page](https://wiki.openstreetmap.org/wiki/Proposed_features/TransforMap).

-#### Climbing

-Visit places for climbing and register them. [the crag](https://www.thecrag.com/climbing/world/maps)

-How a place for climbing should be documented is described on this [wiki page](https://wiki.openstreetmap.org/wiki/Tag:sport%3Dclimbing).

-#### Fitness

-Visit fitness stations and register them.
-[Street Workout](https://www.street-workout.com/), [Playparc](https://www.playparc.de/marken/4fcircle/)

-How a fitness station should be documented is described on this [wiki page](https://wiki.openstreetmap.org/wiki/Tag:leisure%3Dfitness_station).

-#### Fitness trail

-Visit fitness trails and register them.
-[Zurich vitaparcours](https://www.zurichvitaparcours.ch/de/Finder), [Trimm-Dich-Pfade](https://www.trimm-dich-pfad.com/standorte/trimm-dich-pfad-in-meiner-naehe)

-How a fitness trail should be documented is described on this [wiki page](https://wiki.openstreetmap.org/wiki/Tag:route%3Dfitness_trail).

 #### Diverse